BouchardLab/pyuoi/docs/source/installation.rst

 Installation
 ============

-PyUoI is available for Python>=3.5 on PyPI:
+PyUoI is available for Python 3 on PyPI:

 .. code-block:: bash

     $ pip install pyuoi

-and will soon be through conda-forge:
+and through conda-forge:

 .. code-block:: bash